keerthy97/employee-reviews-coding-ninjas/README.md

 - Update employee details
 - Assign review to employee
 - Update review of employee
-- (please check the admin functionalities with the following credentials):
+- (please check the admin dashboard with the following credentials):
   ``` bash
   username : admin1@gmail.com
    ```